Auto reignition

 Auto reignition is a process used in gas burners to control ignition devices based on whether a burner flame is lit.
 This information can be used to stop an ignition device from sparking, which is no longer necessary after the flame is lit.
 It can also be used to start the sparking device again if the flame goes out while the burner is still supplying gas, for example, from a gust of wind or vibration.

-Kitchen appliances

-Most gas ranges and cooktops use sparking devices to ignite the burner flame.
-This eliminates the need for a pilot flame, which wastes energy.
-Most of these sparking device-equipped ranges require the user to control the ignition sparking manually, resulting in a three-step process required to operate the burner: